Easement in Gross vs Appurtenant: Definition & Examples

 These are often used by utility companies or conservation groups to provide access and usage rights while preserving landowner control.

-To pass the real estate licensing exam, you need to understand the concept well.
-Especially the difference between gross and appurtenant easements.
-But you will need a bit more, and get familiar with their legal and practical effects.
+To pass your real estate licensing exam, you need to understand the concept well, especially the difference between easements in gross and appurtenant easements.
+You also need to know how these rights affect ownership, title, financing, and future property use.